-How to thank a teacher (Examples Included)
+How to thank a teacher (example notes included)

 National Teacher Appreciation Day is the Tuesday in the first full week of May.
 This makes for a great day to thank your teacher!